shuheng-liu/fake-news-detection-pipeline/README.md

 There is a `model/` directory nested under the project.
 Please name your model as `model_name.py`, and place it under the `model/` directory (e.g. `model/KNN.py`) before pushing to this repo.

-# Result Overview
+# Downloadables
-## URL for different embeddings precomputed on cloud
+## URL for Different Embeddings Precomputed on Cloud
 - [all computed embeddings and labels](https://www.floydhub.com/wish1104/datasets/fake-news-embeddings/5), see list below
 - [onehot title & text (sparse matrix)](https://www.floydhub.com/wish1104/projects/fake-news/33/output), scorer:
 raw-count